What Is NAD+?

 Why IV instead of oral NAD+ supplements?

 Oral NAD+ precursors (NMN, NR) require conversion through metabolic pathways and are subject to significant gastrointestinal breakdown.
-IV delivery bypasses these limitations entirely, achieving plasma concentrations 10–100x higher than oral supplementation — and producing effects within hours rather than weeks.
+IV delivery bypasses these limitations, achieving therapeutic plasma concentrations and producing effects on a far shorter timeline than oral supplementation.

 How long does each infusion take?

-Infusion time depends on dose and rate.
-Most sessions at The FMR run between 2 and 4 hours.
-Our clinical team titrates the rate to your comfort and tolerance, particularly during the induction series.
+Session length varies with the protocol your physician designs for you.
+Our clinical team titrates the infusion rate to your comfort and tolerance, particularly during the induction series.

 Can I combine NAD+ with other IV protocols?